Luann by Greg Evans and Karen Evans for January 25, 2015

 51. Sugarloaf scene i

-live2read over 9 years ago
+live2read almost 10 years ago

 Oh, really?
 You know, during the week that Greg Evans was running the story arc in which Luann admits to not voting, several people here were making disparaging remarks about the Democrats and the president.
 Why didn’t you flag THEIR comments?